girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Data Normalization/README.md

 **Advantages:**

-- It coverts the values in the dataset to the same distribution.
+- It converts the values in the dataset to the same distribution.
 - It helps to avoid the bias estimation.

 **Disadvantages:**

-- It also coverts the outliers to the same distribution which might impact the model performance
+- It also converts the outliers to the same distribution which might impact the model performance

 ![Capture_55](https://user-images.githubusercontent.com/79050917/135713011-485db494-c6f0-452d-877c-91ac17e6fb4a.PNG)